connexcs/docs/docs/setup/advanced/prefix-set.md

 	442
 	```

-A prefix set may be used in:

-Management :material-menu-right: Customer :material-menu-right: Routing :material-menu-right: Basic :material-menu-right: Dial String Prefix Set

-or in

-Management :material-menu-right: Global Routing :material-menu-right: Basic :material-menu-right: Dial String Prefix Set.

-You can also use this when bulding rate cards:

-Rate Card :material-menu-right: Customer Rate Card :material-menu-right: Profits :material-plus: Config :material-plus: Prefix Set

-## Adding a new Prefix Set
+## Create Prefix Set

 1. Click the **`+`**.
 1. Enter the set Name.
 1. Add desired the prefixes in the Data field.
 1. Click **`Save`**.

-The new set will now be available in Ingress Routing.
+*The new set will now be available in Ingress Routing.

+## Apply Prefix Set
+Prefix Sets can be applied to the following locations under the Management menu:

+* Customer :material-menu-right: Routing :material-menu-right: Basic :material-menu-right: Dial String Prefix Set
+* Routing Global :material-menu-right: Basic :material-menu-right: Dial String Prefix Set
+* Rate Card :material-menu-right: Customer Rate Cards :material-menu-right: Profits :material-menu-right: Config :material-menu-right: Prefix Set

 ## Flags

-You can also use Flags to create a *Global CLI Blacklist* or a *Global Dialled Number Blacklist* (Aka Block List)
+Use Flags to create a *Global CLI Blacklist* or a *Global Dialled Number Blacklist* (Aka Block List).
 This will prevent all calls going through the system which match the prefix set added

 !!! warning
-	This is meant for 100's of numbers which change inoften.
+	Flags are used for large amounts of numbers that change infrequently.
 If you are looking to manage a DNC list, take a look at our [ScriptForge](/developers/scriptforge) Options.